Kalinga (Mahabharata)

-Kalinga is a kingdom described in the legendary Indian text Mahabharata.
+Kalinga, is a kingdom described in the legendary Indian text Mahabharata.
 They were a warrior clan who settled in and around the historical Kalinga region, present-day Odisha and northern parts of Andhra Pradesh.
 According to some scholars, the Kalinga janapada originally comprised the area covered by the Puri and Ganjam districts.
-Janapada state in ancient India.
-Bhāratīya Vidyā Prakāśana. p.
-78.

 Kalinga clan warriors sided with Duryodhana in the Kurukshetra War due to matrimonial and harmony alliances between both kingdoms of Kalinga & Kuru existing even before the Great War of Mahabharata was to happen.
-Kalinga is the founders of five eastern kingdoms, which included: Angas (east, central Bihar), Vangas (southern West Bengal and Bangladesh), Udra (Odisha, East Madhya Pradesh and South Jharkhand), Pundras (western Bangladesh and West Bengal, India), Suhmas (north-western Bangladesh and West Bengal) shared common ancestry.
+Kalinga is the founders of five eastern kingdoms, which included: Angas (east, central Bihar), Vangas (southern West Bengal and Bangladesh), Odra (northern Odisha), Pundras (northern Bangladesh and West Bengal, India), Suhmas (south-western West Bengal, India) shared common ancestry.
 Two capitals (Dantapura and Rajapura) of Kalinga were mentioned in Mahabharata.
-It is likely that there were many Kalinga kings, ruling different territories of Kalinga, with many migrated outside to form new kingdom.
+It is likely that there were many Kalinga kings, ruling different territories of Kalinga, with many migrated outside to form the new kingdom.

-Mahabharata

-Kalinga was a separate kingdom which is mentioned as an ancient Indian (Bharata Varsha) kingdom, along with the Vodhas and again along with the Kiratas residing in the east, at (6,9).

-Birth of the five royal lines

-The five royal lines of Anga, Vanga, Udra, Pundra and Suhma were born from the adopted sons of king Bali.
-This Bali's kingdom Kalinga was either Magadha Kingdom or some kingdom close to it.
-There existed a kingdom to the south of Magadha, as derived from many Hindu texts.
-King Bali seems to be a king, like the famous king Mahabali, who was also known as Bali or Vali.
-The five royal sons were actually the sons of the sage Dīrghatamas.
-Dīghatamas was a sage born in the race of Gautama and Angiras.
-He was also known as Gautama.
-His eldest son also was known as Gautama.(1,104).